TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 3. A 3D camera that enables to navigate through our 3D world
 4. Something that manages (generated) meshes and objects in our 3D world

-Implementation-wise most of the stuff I've got so far is based off the first view chapers of [3d Game Development with LWJGL](https://www.gitbook.com/book/lwjglgamedev/3d-game-development-with-lwjgl/details).
+Implementation-wise most of the stuff I've got so far is based off the first view chapers of [3d Game Development with LWJGL](https://www.gitbook.com/book/lwjglgamedev/3d-game-development-with-lwjgl/details) and [learnopengl](https://learnopengl.com/) (mostly camera-related topics).
 Besides the stuff I kept from the book, I've thrown away some of the abstractions suggested in the book, which are made to have a more game engine like setup with code reusable for multiple projects (which I am not aiming for), and added some abstractions in other places (e.g. for scene management).
 Also, I don't see the point of running the game engine in a separate thread, when the main thread will go idle from there (maybe I will learn  why this is a good thing in the future).

+I think, there are maybe two things worth talking about.
-Maybe one thing worth talking about is the game loop.
+One of these is the game loop.
 On this topic, the book suggests using a *fixed time step* game loop (with the additional possibility to skip frames when needed).
 When using such a game loop, you are forcing all updates and render calls to run a fixed number of times per seconds.
 While this is a very robust way of organizing the game loop and fixed update rates are desireable for stuff like physics or ai, I think you can achieve much smoother movement when processing user input or updating animations as fast as you possibly can.